Black friday Up to 3 extra licenses FOR FREE + Special offer for TI LOOKUP Get it now

 To analyze any sample of Jigsaw, you can upload it to ANY.RUN’s Interactive Sandbox, a safe cloud environment for examining malicious URLs and files.
 Check out this analysis of a Jigsaw sample

-Jigsaw results inside ANY.RUN's TI Lookup Analysis of Jigsaw inside ANY.RUN's Interactive Sandbox threat context
+Jigsaw analysis inside ANY.RUN's Sandbox Analysis of Jigsaw inside ANY.RUN's Interactive Sandbox threat context

 The execution process of Jigsaw ransomware involves several critical steps to ensure the encryption of files and the extortion of victims.
 Upon infecting a system, the malware begins by encrypting the files and displaying a ransom note with payment instructions.
 The ransom note typically includes a countdown timer, indicating the time remaining before files start being deleted.